Here's an easy method for making and using chive blossom vinegar.

-First, it's important to make sure your chive blossoms are pesticide-free and otherwise safe to eat.
+It's important to ensure your chive blossoms are pesticide-free and otherwise safe to eat.

 For some instructions on where to purchase and how to use edible flowers, you can consult my edible flower guide.